hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 Swamiji: That is what I want you to have.
 Rajas is badly needed just now!
 More than ninety per cent of those whom you now take to be men with the Sattva, quality are only steeped in the deepest Tamas.
-Enough, if you find one-sixteenth of them to be really Sâttvika!
-What we want now is an immense awakening of Râjasika energy, for the whole country is wrapped in the shroud of Tamas.
+Enough, if you find one-sixteenth of them to be really Sāttvika!
+What we want now is an immense awakening of Rājasika energy, for the whole country is wrapped in the shroud of Tamas.
 The people of this land must be fed and clothed — must be awakened — must be made more fully active.
 Otherwise they will become inert, as inert as trees and stones.
 So, I say, eat